 This intervention had a clear, positive impact on the course while adding little to student or instructor workload.
 Student evaluations praised the micro-writings, in particular the inclusion of a creative option.
 Rubric data supports students’ conclusions.
 When comparing an essay that was common to this and previous iterations of the course, students showed statistically significant improvement in both targeted “Thesis” and “Content” categories, and slight statistical improvement in overall scores.
 Microwriting also improved engagement with texts as indicated by in-class discussion and participation.

-SPAN 424 is an upper-level grammar and composition course required of all Spanish majors and minors.
+SPAN 424 (.docx) is an upper-level grammar and composition course required of all Spanish majors and minors.
 As stated in the first learning objective on the syllabus, it is designed to help students “recognize, understand and utilize a variety of formal composition discourses, in particular to construct a well-organized, persuasive paper in Spanish.”
 The ability to navigate these different discourses and write effective essays is crucial for student success in advanced literature and culture seminars

 When I was first introduced to the course, it quickly became apparent that the current design was not leading students to desired learning outcomes, particularly in terms of academic writing.
 Student engagement with the literary texts used for class discussion and essays was low, many students struggled to formulate strong thesis statements, and the structure of essay assignments was not aligned with a process-writing model.
-Outside of three medium-sized essays (see Assignment #1 Guidelines), students were tasked with relatively little writing practice; the core academic activity of the course consisted of readings and discussion.
+Outside of three medium-sized essays described in the Assignment #1 Guidelines (.docx), students were tasked with relatively little writing practice; the core academic activity of the course consisted of readings and discussion.
 Colleagues would also complain that students in downstream courses would still be struggling with thesis statements and constructing a coherent argument or analysis.